-To estimate the fair value of each reporting unit, we apply a variety of valuation methods, incorporating the income, market and cost approaches.
-For our contract drilling services reporting unit, we estimate fair value using discounted cash flows, publicly traded company multiples and acquisition multiples.
+To estimate the fair value of our reporting unit, we apply a variety of valuation methods, incorporating the income, market and cost approaches.
+We estimate fair value using discounted cash flows, publicly traded company multiples and acquisition multiples.
 To develop the projected cash flows associated with our contract drilling services reporting unit, which are based on estimated future dayrates and rig utilization, we consider key factors, including assumptions regarding future commodity prices, credit market conditions and the effect these factors may have on our contract drilling operations and the capital expenditure budgets of our customers.
 We discount projected cash flows using a long-term weighted-average cost of capital, which is based on our estimate of the investment returns that market participants would require for our reporting unit.
 To develop the publicly traded company multiples, we gather available market data for companies with operations similar to our reporting unit and publicly available information for recent acquisitions in the marketplace.
 We may weight the approaches, under certain circumstances, when a single approach produces inconclusive results or when results from multiple approaches deviate significantly.

 Our estimates of fair value require us to use significant unobservable inputs, representative of a Level 3 fair value measurement, including assumptions related to the future performance of our contract drilling services reporting unit, such as future commodity prices, projected demand for our services, rig utilization and dayrates.
 Because our business is cyclical in nature, the results of our impairment testing are expected to vary significantly depending on the timing of the assessment relative to the business cycle.
 Altering either the timing of or the assumptions used in a reporting unit's fair value calculations could result in an estimate that is significantly below its carrying amount, which may indicate its goodwill is impaired.
+In the six months ended June 30, 2018, as a result of an interim goodwill test, we recognized an aggregate loss of \$463 million, which had no tax effect, associated with the impairment of the full balance of our goodwill.
+See Note 3-Accounting Standards Updates, Note 4-Business Combination and Note 7-Goodwill.